Our Lady of Graces

 Our Lady of Graces (Italian: Madonna delle Grazie or Nostra Signora delle Grazie) or Saint Mary of Graces (Italian: Santa Maria delle Grazie) is a devotion to the Virgin Mary in the Roman Catholic Church.
 Several churches with this dedication often owe their foundation to thankfulness for graces received from the Virgin Mary, and are particularly numerous in Italy, India, Australia, United States, Portugal, France and the Italian-speaking region of Switzerland.
 Also it is related to the Marian apparitions in which was revealed the Miraculous Medal, also known as the Medal of Our Lady of Graces.

 Patronage

-Our Lady of Graces is the patron saint of the diocese of Faenza.
+Our Lady of Graces is the patroness saint of the diocese of Faenza.
 According to a legend, in 1412, the Blessed Virgin Mary appeared to a local woman.
 Mary was holding broken arrows symbolizing protection against God's wrath and promised an end to the plagues.
 Faenza Cathedral has a chapel dedicated to Our Lady, while residents often place ceramic titles with the image on their homes.

-Other Italian towns that have Our Lady of Graces as their patron saint include:
+Other Italian towns that have Our Lady of Graces as their patroness saint include: